Bedtime fading: How to gently move your child’s bedtime earlier

 What is bedtime fading?

-Bedtime fading is a process of gradually shifting your child’s bedtime slightly earlier each night until you reach your desired bedtime.
 It’s ideal for children who need bedtime moving a lot earlier than they are currently falling asleep as it helps to slowly shift their whole body clock over a number of days or weeks.

 As it is a very gradual process compared to just shifting it totally all in one go, you should see a lot less kick back which makes it a fairly stress free process.

-How to implement bedtime fading
+How to implement bedtime fading for your child

 2. Work out your ideal bedtime: Use this average sleep needs table to note how much sleep your child should be getting on average.
 Some children have lower sleep needs, and some have higher, so factor in which you think your child is.
 Then work out what time they realistically need to get up in the morning for school or activities.
 Work back from there with the ideal amount of sleep your child needs to determine their ideal bedtime.